leonhard-s/auraxium/docs/usage/basic/logging.rst

    `auraxium.cache`:
       Cache misses and usage

-For more information on log messages, filters and configuration, please refer to the Python docs' `logging Cookbook`_.
+For more information on log messages, filters and configuration option, please refer to the Python docs' `logging Cookbook`_.

 .. _logging Cookbook: https://docs.python.org/3/howto/logging-cookbook.html